 - A. The following persons (for each division and for Mega Cases, the "Designated Contact") are designated as the initial point of contact for all pre-filing matters for anticipated Chapter 11 Cases.
 Proposed counsel for the debtor in a Chapter 11 Case should contact the Designated Contact for the division in which the Chapter 11 Case will be filed as early as possible prior to filing a Chapter 11 Case to obtain a date and time for first day hearings. - 1.
 For Cases to Be Filed in the Alexandria Division.
 Please contact either Tawanna Lawson, Courtroom Deputy for the Honorable Brian F. Kenney, or Regina Williams, Courtroom Deputy for the Honorable Klinette H. Kindred.
 Ms. Lawson may be contacted at (703) 258-1219 or by electronic mail to Tawanna_Lawson@vaeb.uscourts.gov.
-Ms. Williams may be contacted at (703) 258-1262 or by electronic mail to
+Ms. Williams may be contacted at (703) 258-1262 or by electronic mail to Regina_Williams@vaeb.uscourts.gov. - 2.
+For Cases to Be Filed in the Norfolk / Newport News Divisions.
+Please contact either LaTanya Gibbs Jennifer Hinkle, Courtroom Deputy for the Honorable Frank J. Santoro, Chief Judge; Diana Morehead, Courtroom Deputy for the Honorable Stephen C. St. John; or Jennifer Hinkle Tai Brown, Courtroom Deputy.
+Ms. Gibbs may be contacted at (757) 222-7513 or by electronic mail to LaTanya Gibbs@vaeb.uscourts.gov.
+Ms. Morehead may be contacted at (757) 222-7573 or by electronic mail to Diana Morehead@yaeb.uscourts.gov.
+Ms. Hinkle may 222-7515 contacted at (757)bv electronic or mail Jennifer Hinkle@vaeb.uscourts.gov.
+Ms. Morehead may be contacted at (757) 222-7573 or by electronic mail to Diana Morehead@vaeb.uscourts.gov.
+Ms. Brown may contacted at (757) 222-7514 or electronic bv mail Tai Brown@vaeb.uscourts.gov

-1 The term "debtor(s)" is used herein for convenience and includes a single debtor as well as a group of affiliated debtors whose cases are jointly administered or substantively consolidated.
+The term "debtors" is used herein for convenience and includes a single debtor as well as a group of affiliated debtors whose cases are jointly administered or substantively consolidated.